prostgles/prostgles-server-js/documentation/SERVER.md

   - <strong>onReady</strong> `OnReadyCallback`
   Called when the prostgles server is ready to accept connections.
 It waits for auth, tableConfig and other async configurations to complete before executing
-  - <strong>dbOptions</strong> `IDefaults`
   - <strong>tsGeneratedTypesDir</strong> `string | undefined`
-  If defined then a `DBSchemaGenerated.d.ts` file will be created in the provided directory.
+  If defined then a `DBGeneratedSchema.d.ts` file will be created in the provided directory.
-This file exports a `DBSchemaGenerated` type which contains types for the database tables and can be used as a generic type input for the prostgles instances to ensure type safety
+This file exports a `DBGeneratedSchema` type which contains types for the database tables and can be used as a generic type input for the prostgles instances to ensure type safety
   - <strong>disableRealtime</strong> `boolean | undefined`
   If true then schema watch, subscriptions and syncs will be disabled.